For Shavone Charles, too much is never enough. The UC Merced sophomore enrolled here in fall 2008 with one plan in mind: Do everything possible.

 Resident Housing Government,chaired a committee for the

 student newspaperand dabbled in just about every other

 “I chose UC Merced to be a part of something new, and I purposely over-involved myself from the moment I set foot on campus,” she said.
 “I did it to see what I truly wanted to do, to figure out my passion.”

-A year later, the literature and cultures majorsays she’s learned her share of lessons.
+literature and cultures majorsays she’s learned her share of lessons.
 The most important one?
 School must come first.

 academicslast year,” she said.
 “My choices also taught me the importance of being focused and the art of managing my time and prioritizing my tasks.
 Those are valuable lessons at any stage of your college career, but I”m glad I learned them when I was a freshman.”

 University Relations.
 As an intern with the campus’ centralized communications team, Charles plays a crucial role writing for the university Web site, taking photos, working at special events and interacting with donors and dignitaries.

 She says she applied for the position because she was curious about how the administrative side of campus operated.

 “I wanted a chance to experience the big picture,” she said.
 “To find out what’s really going on from both sides of the coin.”